julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 Fruit trees also carried powerful symbolism.

 In parts of the Balkans and rural Eastern Europe, women seeking conception left small offerings beneath apple, pear, or plum trees, especially in spring.
 Bread, milk, honey, or a strand of red thread might be placed at the roots.

+Milk in particular carried its own deep ritual weight in these offerings.
+As part of a much older pattern of dairy traditions, **[Milk is Woven Into Folk Protection, Fertility, and Spirit Work](/milk-magic-in-folklore/)**.

 Fruitfulness in the orchard mirrored fruitfulness in the body.
 A barren season in one was sometimes spoken of alongside barrenness in the other.